📘 Free eBook: Supply Chain Lessons for 2025–2026

 Where Native TikTok Fulfillment Starts to Break Down

-TikTok’s native fulfillment options can be helpful for early testing.
-But as volume increases, their limitations become harder to work around.
+TikTok’s native fulfillment options can be useful for early testing and initial validation.
+But as order volume increases, their limitations become harder to work around.

-At a certain point, brands realize they are optimizing for speed at the expense of control.
-That tradeoff might work early on, but it becomes a problem once customer experience, differentiation, and repeat purchase matter.
+At a certain point, brands realize they are optimizing purely for speed at the expense of control.
+That tradeoff may work early on, but it becomes a liability once customer experience, differentiation, and repeat purchase matter.

 TikTok Growth Works Best Inside a Strong Multichannel Fulfillment System